dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 ### What?

-I'll explain how mathematical reasoning of programs can be made _more_ engaging by increasing the amount of negative, contextual and especially positive feedback in Dafny, The success was to the point point where a user spontaneously said:
+I'll explain how mathematical reasoning of programs can be made _more_ engaging by increasing the amount of negative, contextual and especially positive feedback in Dafny.
+The success was to the point where a user spontaneously said:
 <div class="quote">
 "It's ridiculous how good all green gutter feels"
 </div>